 Located In the southern part of Viikki, the 258-hectare Viikki-Vanhankaupunginlahti nature reserve with its bird wetlands is part of the Natura 2000 Networking Programme.
 It is also an important part of the City of Helsinki’s green zone, which extends as far as Vantaa and Sipoo via Viikki’s fields and the Kivikko recreational park.

-There are currently over 17,000 inhabitants of Viikki and Kivikko area.
-These residential areas will be completed in the middle of the 2010s.
-There are also new business premises in both areas.
+There are currently over 11,000 inhabitants in Viikki.
+This residential area will be completed in the middle of the 2010s.
+There are also new business premises.